 Adoption is a life-changing process that brings joy and love to families while providing children with a stable and nurturing environment.
 However, one aspect that often raises concerns and questions is the cost associated with adoption.
+Prospective parents starting out in the journey will probably ask themselves, “Why is adoption so expensive?” and they are not alone.
+Many people find it incredibly difficult to cover the costs of starting out their dream family.
 Adoption can indeed be expensive, and it’s essential to understand the factors that contribute to these expenses.

 In this article, we will explore the reasons why adoption can be costly and shed light on the different components that make up the overall adoption expenses.